Colour My Life: Chart performance

-The single became their second moderate chart hit, but did not fare as well as predecessor How Can I Love You More? which scraped into the Top 30 at 29.
+The single became their second moderate chart hit, but did not fare as well as predecessor "How Can I Love You More?" which scraped into the Top 30 at 29.
 In the week of release the single sold 7,400 copies to land at number 37, but club support saw the single maintain sales and climb in its second week to peak at number 35 selling a further 8,000 copies.

 Critical reception

 Jose F. Promis from AllMusic described the song as "funky".
-Larry Flick from Billboard wrote, "London club DJ Mike Pickering crafts a delicious blend of raw funk and silky disco.
+Larry Flick from Billboard magazine wrote, "London club DJ Mike Pickering crafts a delicious blend of raw funk and silky disco.
 Floating piano lines and an unidentified muselike female vocal add an ethereal vibe."
 Irish Evening Herald noted the "woozy refrain" of the song.
 Fred Shuster from Los Angeles Daily News named "Colour My Life" the "highlight" of the album, and "an update of the Chic disco formula of male-female vocals, piano, bubbling bass and strings."
 Paul Mathur from Melody Maker viewed it as the weakest track of the album, "swishing aimlessly".

-Pan-European magazine Music & Media commented that "although from Manchester, this is a long way from the "madchester" beat.
+Pan-European magazine Music & Media commented, "Although from Manchester, this is a long way from the "madchester" beat.
 This quartet, featuring Hot House lead vocalist Heather Small, mixes '70s "northern soul" with a mellow house style.
 Hypnotizing, but still melodic."

-On the album review, they declared the song as "the best Philly soul pastiche in ages."
+On the album review, Music & Media named the song "the best Philly soul pastiche in ages."
 Andy Beevers from Music Week complimented it as a "classy soul song".
-James Hamilton from the RM Dance Update called it a "sinuously sultry Heather Small moaned Mike Pickering creation".
+Simon Dudfield from NME wrote, "Welcome return by Hacienda DJ Mike Pickering.
+Soulful strings and a deep, warm, swinging feel underpinned by some piano and funky, choppy guitars.
+Heather Small (ex-Hot House) supplies the groovacious vocals.
+Laidback and unflustered, a record perfectly in harmony with itself."
+James Hamilton from Record Mirror said, "This Mike Pickering created wah wah wukka-wukked, piano plonked and synthetic strings stabbed, sinous husky Cleo Laine-ish girl moaned 109.2bpm slinky jiggler sounds quite classy, although it's more a repetitive groove than an actual song".
 Adam Higginbotham from Select also named "Colour My Life" the best track on the Northern Soul album.

 Remixes

 There are several different mixes of the single, but the main version is simply known as "Colour My Life".
 Other versions are remixes of the single produced by M People, these being "Colour My Life (Part One)", "Colour My Life (Part Two)" and "Colour My Life (Original Mix)".
-The "Original Mix" appears in an edited format on the 1991 CD release as the "M People Edit" and in full on the 1991 release of Northern Soul, but not on this single.
+The "Original Mix" appears in an edited format on the 1991 CD release as the "M People Edit" and in full on the 1992 album Northern Soul, but not on this single.